 Becoming a director carries with it potentially onerous duties.
 Make sure you know what those duties are.
-If you are located in the Berkshire area we, at WoodWhite Accountants Ltd, can provide professional advice to help you fulfil your duties and obligations.
+If you are located in the Reading area we, at WoodWhite Accountants Ltd, can provide professional advice to help you fulfil your duties and obligations.

 The position of director brings both rewards and responsibilities upon an individual.